senacor/InnoLabFacebookMessengerCodeCamp/Summer_Camp/04_dialogflow_fullfilments/README.md

 4. Use the user's query parameters, e.g. parcel_id, to read status from DynamoDB and return it.
-Find the parameters at `const parameters = objectPath.get(req, 'body.result.parameters')`.
+Find the parameters at `const parameters = objectPath.get(req, 'body.queryResult.parameters')`.
 See TODO at `index.js` for more detailed task description.

 5. Resolve with an event to Dialogflow!